-If a cooperator had a business summary the previous year, the end-year assets are the beginning-year assets for this year, with one exception.
-"Prepaid expenses" was not a farm asset category last year.
-The x_____x spaces for prepaid expenses indicates optional input; i.e., the entire concept of prepaid expenses may be ignored if you feel it has no significant affect on the profitability of the business.
+If a cooperator had a business summary the previous year, the end-year assets are the beginning-year assets for this year.
+The x{x} x spaces for prepaid expenses indicates optional input; i.e., the entire concept of prepaid expenses may be ignored if you feel it has no significant affect on the profitability of the business.